 These folks have agreed to make themselves available to students as their time permits.
 All have some particular areas of interest or expertise as well as years of experience with Zen practice.
 They can answer questions, suggest resources, help narrow your project focus and facilitate a visit to Sanshin.
-Clicking a name will take you to a longer bio.
+You can learn more about them on our About Sanshin page under Practice Leadership.
 To arrange a meeting, please email our office.

-Mark Myogen Ahlstrom: Mark is a database administrator and coffee connoisseur who is actively involved at Sanshin as a lay practitioner.
+Mark Myogen Ahlstrom: Mark is a database administrator and coffee connoisseur who is actively involved at Sanshin as a lay practitioner preparing for ordination.
 He also has experience practicing in the Tibetan Buddhist tradition.

 Seigen Hartkemeyer: Seigen is a retired teacher of languages at the high school and university levels.
 He ordained in Europe more than 30 years ago and is fluent in Spanish and French as well as having familiarity with a number of other Western languages.
 His practice includes providing pastoral care to prison inmates.

 Hoko Karnegis: Hoko is the vice abbot at Sanshin.
 Her secular career was in broadcast and general communications and she's spent a lot of time in temple administration.
 She leads a small group at Sanshin that sings Soto Zen hymns accompanied by handbells and provides backup for Sanshin's sewing teacher in the construction of clerical robes.

 Doju Layton: Doju is a graduate student in Japanese Buddhism at IU and a facilitator of Buddhist practice on campus.
 He ordained as a novice at Sanshin in 2017.
 He has degrees in German and evolutionary biology and he oversees the prairie restoration project at Sanshin.